jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _the most serious barrier is to be found in organizational culture, leadership, and strategy._ ― Jez Humble

+_The hardest problem in computer science is not being an opinionated jerk about everything._ ― Nick Takayama

 # Planning

 _The sooner you start to code, the longer the program will take._ — Roy Carlson